yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 9k.
 [Mount the SD card to your computer in Hekate](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 4a. to 4c.)
     - 9l.
 Navigate to your SD card drive.
 XCI dumps are located under `sd:/switch/nxdumptool/XCI`.
     - 9m.
 If your XCIs are dumped in parts with `.xc0`, `.xc1`, `.xc2`, etc extensions, use the `nxDumpMerger` tool you have downloaded in the prerequisites to assist in merging these parts into a complete XCI.
 If they were dumped as complete XCI files with the `.xci` extension, you can proceed to copy these to a game directory of your choice.
     - 9n.
-Extract the contents of `nxDumpMerger` into a new folder and start the program.
+Extract the contents of `nxDumpMerger_Windows.zip` into a new folder and start the program.
     - 9o.
 Select the button with the triple dots `...` next to the `Input` field.
 This will open a file selector.
     - 9p.
 Find and select one of the parts and click `Open`.
     - 9q.
 Next, select the button with the triple dots `...` next to the `Output` field.
 This will open a folder selector.
     - 9r.
-Select a folder where you would like your games stored and click `Select Folder`.
+Select a folder where you would like your games stored in your computer and then click `Select Folder`. (**NOTE:** Do not select a folder inside the SD card or you will quickly run out of space and experience slow transfer speeds in the merging process.)
     - 9s.
 After completing these steps, the parts are ready to be merged.
 Select `Merge Dump` and the program will merge the parts into a complete XCI located in the `Output` folder.
 Repeat these steps for all other games dumped as parts.
     - 9t.
 Once you're done merging, [safely eject the SD card drive in your computer and return to the Hekate Home menu.](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 5a. to 5b.)